Koi... Mil Gaya: Critical response

-Overseas critics focused their attention on Hrithik Roshan's performance and the film's themes.
+Overseas critics focused their attention on Hrithik Roshan's performance and the film's themes, while also pointing out its many similarities to American SF films (most notably E.T.).
+Ed Halter of The Village Voice predicted that the film's elements, including its "nonstop plagiarism from classics like E.T., Star Wars, and Close Encounters of the Third Kind", might be embraced by foreign nerds.
 Grady Hendrix of Film Comment commented that the film was an "embarrassment of riches", summarising, "... it's mockable, it's silly, it's cloaked in a cloying miasma of cute, but its off-handed facility with pop-cinema conventions, spiced up with some jarring stylistic disconnects, delivers the most mind-bending entertainment experience of the season.
 This is commercial moviemaking taken to its logical, mondo mercantilist conclusion."
 M. J. Simpson expressed approval of the entire cast, especially Hrithik Roshan, whom he regarded as the film's "oddest aspect".
 Calling it "bright, loud and relentless fun", Jürgen Fauth gave the film three-and-a-half-out-of-five stars and reviewed its comedic, romantic, science-fictional, musical, action, and melodramatic elements positively.
 Empire magazine hailed it as the "most novel Bollywood movie of the year".
 The BBC's Manish Gajjar described Hrithik Roshan's role as a "mentally-retarded-child-[turned]-superman-hero".
 Derek Elley praised him for avoiding his typecasting as a romantic hero, while David Parkinson of Radio Times thought that the film served as "slick, sentimental entertainment".
 Writing for TV Guide, Maitland McDonagh singled out Jadoo's expression in the scene where he is lost in a forest for praise.